-- (a) The removal of any officer or member of the Board of Directors of the Association, or an officer of a District Association, or a member of any committee of the Association, for conduct not in the best interests of the Association. - (b) The censure, suspension or expulsion of a member of the Association for violation of the Code of Ethics of the Education Profession or for conduct not in the best interests of the Association.
-In the censure, suspension or expulsion of a member, the Review Board shall be empowered to establish the conditions for reinstatement or for removal of the censure. - (c) The interpretation and application of actions of the Board of Directors or Delegate Assembly to determine if such actions are consistent with the provisions of the Bylaws of the Association.
+- (a) The removal of any officer or member of the NSEA Board of Directors of NSEA or an officer of a district association, or a member of any committee of NSEA, for conduct not in the best interests of NSEA. - (b) The censure, suspension or expulsion of a member of NSEA for violation of the Code of Ethics of the Education Profession or for conduct not in the best interests of NSEA.
+In the censure, suspension or expulsion of a member, the Review Board shall be empowered to establish the conditions for reinstatement or for removal of the censure. - (c) The interpretation and application of actions of the NSEA Board of Directors or Delegate Assembly to determine if such actions are consistent with the provisions of the Bylaws of NSEA.
 Any recommendations for remedial action shall be referred to the appropriate governing body, with the right of appeal to the Delegate Assembly. - (d) The challenge of any state or district election results made by any association member.
-The findings of the Review Board shall be submitted to the Board of Directors and the parties of interest.
+The findings of the Review Board shall be submitted to the NSEA Board of Directors and the parties of interest.

 SECTION 5.
-Disputes shall be heard only on request of the Board of Directors, the Delegate Assembly, a local affiliate, or upon petition of 10 percent of the certified delegates of the Delegate Assembly.
+Disputes shall be heard only on request of the NSEA Board of Directors, the Delegate Assembly, a local affiliate, or upon petition of 10 percent of the certified delegates of the Delegate Assembly.
 Members who are subjected to such action shall be guaranteed due process and appeal rights to the Board of Directors.

-■ Article X: Finance
+Article X: Finance

 SECTION 1.
-The fiscal year of the Association shall begin September 1 and end August 31.
+The fiscal year of NSEA shall begin September 1 and end August 31.

 SECTION 2.
-The annual membership fee for all classes of membership shall be recommended by the Board of Directors to each Delegate Assembly and adopted by the Delegate Assembly.
+The annual membership fee for all classes of membership shall be recommended by the NSEA Board of Directors to each Delegate Assembly and adopted by the Delegate Assembly.

 SECTION 3.
-The annual membership fee for active members shall be paid to the treasurer of a chartered local education association, except when membership in a local association has been waived, and transmitted to the Association Treasurer/Comptroller.
-Dues that are paid by electronic funds transfer will be transmitted directly to NSEA.
+The annual membership fee for Active members shall be paid to the treasurer of a chartered local education association, except when membership in a local association has been waived and transmitted to the association treasurer/comptroller.
+Dues paid by electronic funds transfer will be transmitted directly to NSEA.
 Local dues transmitted to NSEA by electronic fund transfer will be remitted to the local association treasury.
-Fees for other classes of membership may be paid directly to the Association Treasurer/Comptroller.
+Fees for other classes of membership may be paid directly to the association treasurer/comptroller.

 SECTION 4.
-The Executive Director shall notify all delegates not less than thirty (30) days prior to the convening of the Delegate Assembly of any changes in the membership fee recommended by the Board of Directors.
+The Executive Director shall notify all delegates no fewer than 30 days prior to the convening of the Delegate Assembly of any changes in the membership fee recommended by the NSEA Board of Directors.

 SECTION 5.
-The Executive Director or his/her designee shall pay all claims on the Association consistent with the Financial Policies adopted by the Board of Directors.
+The Executive Director or the Executive Director's designee shall pay all claims on NSEA consistent with the Financial Policies adopted by the NSEA Board of Directors.

 SECTION 6.
-Any accumulated funds of the Association shall be invested by direction of the Board of Directors.
+Any accumulated funds of NSEA shall be invested by direction of the NSEA Board of Directors.

 SECTION 7.
-All properties and permanent investments of the Association, together with any funds received by gift, bequest, devise or transfer, shall be deposited in a permanent fund.
-The Board of Directors shall provide for the safekeeping and investment of such fund.
-The income from the fund may be used for accomplishing the purposes of the Association unless the terms of the gift, bequest, or devise provide otherwise.
+All properties and permanent investments of NSEA, together with any funds received by gift, bequest, devise or transfer, shall be deposited in a permanent fund.
+The NSEA Board of Directors shall provide for the safekeeping and investment of such fund.
+The income from the fund may be used for accomplishing the purposes of NSEA unless the terms of the gift, bequest, or devise provide otherwise.
 The principal of the fund may be expended only upon a two-thirds vote of the Delegate Assembly.

 SECTION 8.
-No indebtedness shall be incurred in any fiscal year which exceeds an amount equal to one-third of the annual income from membership fees of the Association of the preceding fiscal year except with the approval of the Delegate Assembly.
+No indebtedness shall be incurred in any fiscal year which exceeds an amount equal to one-third of the annual income from membership fees of NSEA of the preceding fiscal year except with the approval of the Delegate Assembly.

-■ Article XI: Initiative and Referendum
+Article XI: Initiative and Referendum